Ondanondu Kaladalli: Plot

 On the way he is confronted by Peramadi who challenges him to a duel.
 After a long fight where both end up exhausted, Peramadi tells him that it was his son who was out to kill Gandugali; his chief had humiliated him for losing the cattle and being defeated by Gandugali and believes that Gandugali killed him.
 Peramadi swears to wipe out the whole family of the chiefs including Jayakeshi.
 Gandugali swears to hunt him down and kill him wherever he is if anything happens to Jayakeshi.
 Finally, Peramadi makes a deal with Gandugali to help him destroy the family in return for letting Jayakeshi go.

 The next few days they send out a warning and a challenge to the chiefs which unites them and their armies.
 Slowly, Peramadi and Gandugali isolate the chiefs, first by scaring away half the army and then killing some.
 On the way to the final decisive battle, Peramadi tells Gandugali that if he died in the battle, he would not hold himself to the promise of sparing Jaykeshi and kill him.
-Gandugali, knowing that Peramadi was not be trusted, ensures that Jaykeshi is hidden.
+Gandugali, knowing that Peramadi was not to be trusted, ensures that Jaykeshi is hidden.

 In the final battle, they destroy the chiefs' armies and Gandugali kills the commander in a duel.
 Jaykeshi escapes from his hideout to fight, but holes up with some soldiers who hedge their bets on him becoming the next chief.
 Gandugali, having realised that Jaykeshi has escaped, comes down to the palace looking for him and ends up facing his old chief.
 He refuses to kill him saying that he was his servant and ate his salt, and his deal with Peramadi was only to help him get to them.
 The chief, however, attacks him at an opportune moment, fatally injuring him.
 Peramadi comes in after killing his chief (the younger brother) and kills the older chief.
 He sounds the bugle to signal the end of the war.
 Jaykeshi runs down to the palace on hearing it.
 On seeing Gandugali dead, he breaks down near his corpse.
 Peramadi comes from behind and raises his sword to kill him, but Jaykeshi escapes after being warned.
 Peramadi realises that Jaykeshi was crying over Gandugali and, after a change of heart, reinstates him as the chief and walks away.